skranz/StratTourn/coop2_tasks.md

 Another real world problem is that signals about behavior can sometimes be manipulated.
 One can try to make the own actions look good or sometimes sabotage the other parties appearance by making their actions look bad.
 Such possibilities can provide a severe challenge for cooperation.
 This scenario analyzes these issues in a simple setting.
 We are back to the case of imperfect public monitoring, like in Scenario 1, i.e. both players make the same observation.
 Yet, in addition to choosing an action a, payment pay and message m, players can choose to sabotage or not.
 This is decided by returning an action **sab** which can be TRUE (perform sabotage) or FALSE (no sabotage).

-If player chooses to sabotage (sab=TRUE), we have the following effects:
+If player i chooses to sabotage (sab=TRUE), we have the following effects:

   - In the next period players always observe that player j has defected (D).
 This means sabotage makes the other  player always look like a defector.